JamesNewton/Vision/README.md

 - Quad core ARM A57 Processor
 - NVIDIA Jetson nano GPU, etc...

-Because there is so little space available on the internal drive, docker needs to use the sdcard and it needs to automount.
+Because there is so little space available on the internal drive, even installed software like docker needs to use the sdcard and it needs to automount.
 Make a perminant mount point:
 <br>`sudo mkdir -p /mnt/sdcard`
 <br> use